Total users grew to over 8.2 million, up 19% over Q1 2022

 |Percentage of Users Creating in Trailing 90 Days||45||%||54||%|

 Webcast and Conference Call Information

-Cricut management will host a conference call and webcast to discuss the results today, Tuesday, May 10, 2021 at 3:00 p.m.
+Cricut management will host a conference call and webcast to discuss the results today, Tuesday, May 9, 2023 at 3:00 p.m.
 Mountain Time (5:00 p.m.
 Eastern Time).
-Information about Cricut’s financial results, including a link to the live and archived webcast of the conference call, will be made available on Cricut’s investor relations website at https://investor.cricut.com.
-The live call may also be accessed via telephone at (833) 398-1017 toll-free domestically and at (914) 987-7715 internationally.
-Please reference conference ID: 8075966.
-A transcript of the prepared remarks will also be available following the conference call.
+Information about Cricut’s financial results, including a link to the live and archived webcast of the conference call, will be made available on Cricut’s investor relations website at https://investor.cricut.com/.

 About Cricut, Inc.